-Our program offers two classes - a three year old class and a four year old class.
+Our program offers classes for three and four year olds.
 The flexible scheduling offers the choice for which days you want your child to attend preschool.
 We offer preschool classes Mondays through Fridays from 8:45-11:45 a.m. with extended care.
 The before care begins at 6:30 a.m. and the after care ends at 5:30 p.m.

 Our Program Does the Following:

 - Helps children know Jesus as their Savior and friend

 - Gives opportunities to grow in social skills

 - Works to instill manners, good habits and strong values

 - Helps children develop courtesy as they learn about sharing and taking turns

 - Offers a mix of large and small group activities

 - Develops large and small muscle coordination through variety of movement activities